What to Look for When Buying a Used US Tech CNC Machine

 US Tech Vertical Machining Centers

-The US Tech VMC line covers the full range from compact toolroom mills through full production-spec machines.
+The US Tech VMC line covers compact toolroom mills through full production-spec machines.
 Typical configurations include CAT 40 spindles in the 8,000 to 12,000 RPM range, 20 to 32-tool ATCs, and Fanuc 0i-MF or 0i-MD controls.
-Mid-size models add larger Y-axis travels, higher-rigidity construction, and arm-type tool changers with quicker cut-to-cut times.
-Box-way construction is common on heavier frames for maximum rigidity; linear guides appear on higher-speed variants.
+Mid-size models add larger Y-axis travels, higher rigidity, and arm-type tool changers with quicker cut-to-cut times.
+Box-way construction is common on heavier frames; linear guides appear on higher-speed variants.

 US Tech Bridge Mills

-The bridge mill platform is US Tech’s signature category.
-Configurations range from compact bridge VMCs with roughly 80-inch X travel up through massive 200-inch-plus envelopes for large die, mold, and aerospace structural work.
-Features typically include 50-taper geared spindles, heavy meehanite castings, large-capacity tool magazines (24 to 60-plus stations), and Fanuc control.
+The bridge mill is US Tech’s signature category.
+Configurations range from compact bridge VMCs with roughly 80-inch X travel up through 200-inch-plus envelopes for large die, mold, and aerospace structural work.
+Features typically include 50-taper geared spindles, heavy meehanite castings, large tool magazines (24 to 60-plus stations), and Fanuc control.
 The bridge architecture delivers maximum Y-axis rigidity for heavy roughing on long workpieces.

 US Tech Horizontal Machining Centers